janessaref/employee-mgmt-system/README.md

 ## Images of Project

-Attached below is a picture of the application at the main page and the notes page.
+Attached below is an sample image of the application.

 ![pic](assets/employeetrackerimg.png)